 While growing cities add trillions of dollars to the global economy through consumption and investment, they also bring enormous challenges in managing resources, creating infrastructure and ensuring sustainability.
 Now more than ever, public administrators and those who desire careers in this field need advanced professional education that will enable them to meet these challenges through critical thinking, informed judgment and the ability to persuade and lead others effectively.

-Benefits of the URBS graduate-certificate program – which will be taught on the CSUN campus starting in September 2013 – include the following:
+Benefits of the URBS graduate-certificate program – taught on the CSUN campus – include the following:

 - An appreciation of the field of urban planning in the United States and the forces that drive not only urban development but also urban blight and decay;

 - Training in analyzing, creating, improving and implementing effective public policy, programs and services in a diverse urban context;

 - Excellent preparation for working in planning departments, planning and engineering consulting firms, public agencies, nonprofit community development agencies or related businesses;

 - A sound grasp of the key issues, special challenges and opportunities faced by public-sector administrators, together with the knowledge needed to develop appropriate responses and solutions; and

 - An understanding – gained through field work and assignments – of how to operate effectively in California's unique planning environment, which was created by statewide legislation (e.g., the General Plan, CEQA, AB 32, SB 375, etc.).